THE MUDDLE FAMILIES

 When he was 32 years old David married 33-year-old Kate Bassett at St Thomas à Becket Church in Framfield on 17 February 1896.
 Kate was the daughter of labourer William Bassett, alias William Bassett Simmonds, and his wife Louisa; she had been born at Rotherfield in Sussex on 24 August 1862 and baptised at St Denys Church in Rotherfield on 14 December 1862.
 Kate was the sister of the Stephen William Bassett Simmonds who had married David's sister Mary in 1879; this family used the names Bassett Simmonds, Simmonds and Bassett in a fairly arbitrary manner.

 David and Kate lived at Blackboys where they had two children born in 1897 and 1903, and David continued to work as a gardener.
 In the census of 31 March 1901 they were living at Blackboys with their then one child, and David was working as a domestic gardener.
-Living with them was Kate’s widowed father, William Bassett.
+Living with them was Kate's widowed father, William Bassett.
+Then in the census of 2 April 1911 they were living at Browning's Manor Cottage in Blackboys with their two children and David was continuing to work as a domestic gardener.

 David died at Blackboys at the age of 55 (not 56 as given on his death certificate and burial record), and he was buried in St Thomas à Becket Churchyard at Framfield on 15 March 1919.
 Kate was living at 2 Rose Cottages in Blackboys when she died on 17 January 1937 at the age of 74.
 She was buried in grave 79 in St Thomas à Becket Churchyard at Framfield on 20 January 1937.
 Her grave is marked by an inscribed headstone.
 Kate died intestate and administration of her estate, which was valued at £112 12s 0d, was granted on 22 February 1937 by Lewes Probate Registry to her son, Ernest, and her daughter, Daisy.

-David and Kate’s eldest child was Ernest Henry Muddle who was born at Blackboys on 8 May 1897, and baptised at St Thomas à Becket Church in Framfield on 9 July 1899.
-In the census of 31 March 1901 Ernest, at the age of 3, was living with his parents at Blackboys.
 In 1937 Ernest was described as being a gardener when he was one of the administrators of his mother’s estate.
-When he was 44 years old Ernest married Florence Mary Leach in Uckfield registration district during the 3rd quarter of 1941.
-They didn’t have any children.
+When he was 44 years old Ernest married 43-year-old Florence Mary Leach in Uckfield registration district during the 3rd quarter of 1941.
+Florence had been born on 6 October 1897.
+Ernest and Florence didn't have any children.
 They were living at 3 Ringles Cross in Uckfield when Florence died in Eastbourne registration district at the age of 80, and was buried in Uckfield Cemetery on 20 April 1978 after a service in Holy Cross Church in Uckfield.
 Four years later Ernest was still living at 3 Ringles Cross when he died in Crawley registration district at the age of 85, and was buried in Uckfield Cemetery on 4 August 1982 after a service in Holy Cross Church in Uckfield.

-David and Kate’s second child was Daisy Evelyn Muddle who was born at Blackboys on 15 October 1903 and baptised at St Thomas à Becket Church in Framfield on 6 December 1903.
-When she was 31 years old Daisy married Charles Stanley Moulds in Uckfield registration district during the 4th quarter of 1934.
-In 1937 Daisy was one of the administrators of her mother’s estate.
+David and Kate’s second child was Daisy Evelyn Muddle who was born at Blackboys in Sussex on 15 October 1903 and baptised at St Thomas à Becket Church in Framfield on 6 December 1903.
+In the census of 2 April 1911 Daisy, at the age of 7, was going to school and living with her parents at Browning's Manor Cottage in Blackboys.

-[1] Supplement to The London Gazette 12 March 1919 p.3387.
+[1] Supplement to The London Gazette 12 March 1919 p.3387 &

 [2] Supplement to The London Gazette 2 December 1919 p.14866.